BMI1

 Make sure the tape measure is level all the way around.

-For women, a waist measurement of 35 inches or more indicators an unhealthy concentration of belly fat and a greater risk of problems (going to mention these one more time) such as heart disease, high blood pressure and type 2 diabetes.
-For men, a waist measurement of 40 inches or more is considered cause for concern.
+For women, a waist measurement of 35 inches or more indicates an unhealthy concentration of belly fat and a greater risk of problems (I’m going to mention these one more time) such as heart disease, high blood pressure, and type 2 diabetes.
+A waist measurement of 40 inches or more is considered a cause for concern for men.

 1. Eat healthy

-Emphasize plant-based foods, such as fruits, vegetables and whole grains, and choose lean sources of protein and low-fat dairy products.
-Limit saturated fat, found in meat and high-fat dairy products such as cheese and butter.
-Choose moderate amounts of monounsaturated and polyunsaturated fats – found in fish, nuts and certain vegetables oils – instead.
+Emphasize plant-based foods, such as fruits, vegetables, and whole grains, and choose lean protein sources and low-fat dairy products.
+Limit saturated fat in meat and high-fat dairy products such as cheese and butter.
+Instead, choose moderate amounts of monounsaturated and polyunsaturated fats in fish, nuts, and certain vegetable oils.

 2. Keep portion sizes in check